 So…we’re moving…and we’re trying to figure out how to make it all work.
 Homeschool organization, that is.
 In our new house, we probably won’t have a dedicated homeschool room, and we’re really just trying to figure out some ideas that don’t put us in the hole.
 So although your room may not look perfect, or you may not have the same amount of space or materials at your disposal to decorate a super-cute room (like some of these), you can still make your room work for you.

 (Recently I asked this question on our Facebook group.
 Check it out and see what some moms are doing about having/not having a dedicated school room).

 Homeschool Room Ideas (for those on a budget)

 Use the space you have available and do the best with what you have.

 When school starts back up for us in a few weeks, we will mostly be using the kitchen table, and the good ol’ outdoors, since most all of our furniture is packed away.
 Since we’re also moving, it means we have limited places to set up computers and chairs because of lack of furniture.
-We’re using laptops, ipads and mobile devices to do school on-the-go a lot.
-Which leads me to my next point…
+We’re using laptops, Ipads, and mobile devices to do school on the go a lot.
+This leads me to my next point…

 Don’t be afraid to take school with you.